-Seasonal Affective Disorder: 6 Symptoms and 6 Ways to Treat It
+9 Symptoms of Seasonal Affective Disorder and How to Treat It

 What are symptoms of seasonal affective disorder?

-Symptoms can vary from mild to severe and can include:
+SAD symptoms can vary from mild to severe and may include:

 The holiday season should be a time of joy and celebration, but for many it is not.
 Thanksgiving, Christmas and New Year’s all occur in the fall and winter months affected by seasonal affective disorder.
 Facing the holidays can already be particularly difficult and stressful for many.
 Factoring in seasonal depression can only add to the challenge.
 Although symptoms do typically resolve on their own with the change of season, symptoms can improve quicker through various types of treatment.